 I gently munched on her sandwiches and observed her furtively.
 She ate the contents of my lunch box with great gusto.
 And for some strange reason that I did not understand, I really enjoyed watching her eat.

 Within no time she had finished eating.
 She turned around and returned my Tiffin box.

 “Please bring this alu dum again.
 It was absolutely delicious,” she said with a genuine smile.
 Her face was glowing in delight.

-“Yeah ok.
+“Yeah, okay.
 I will,” I said and returned the smile.

-As I kept the Tiffin box back inside my school bag, I felt a surge of happiness seep through me.
+As I kept the Tiffin box back inside my school bag, I felt a surge of happiness permeate through me.
 I did not know what that sensation meant.
 But I really wanted to see her eating from my lunch box again.

 “What’s wrong?”
 I asked her.